Hodge-Deligne polynomials of character varieties of abelian groups: Abelian character varieties and their Hodge-Deligne polynomials

-where $A_{g}$ is the automorphism of $H^{1}(T,\mathbb{C})$ induced by the action of $g\in W$.\end{prop} \begin{proof} Because cartesian products of round varieties are round, and the maximal torus of $G$ is isomorphic to $(\mathbb{C}^{*})^{n}$ for some $n$, $T$ is a round variety and has an algebraic action of $W$.
+\begin{proof} Since cartesian products of round varieties are round, and the maximal torus of $G$ is isomorphic to $(\mathbb{C}^{*})^{n}$ for some $n$, $T$ is a round variety and has an algebraic action of $W$.
 Then $W$ also acts diagonally on $T^{r}=\left(\mathbb{C}^{*}\right)^{nr}$, so $T^{r}/W$ is also round by Corollary \ref{cor:round-quot}.
-Hence, $\mathcal{M}_{r}^{0}G=T^{r}/W$ is round (Proposition \ref{Prop:irred-comp}).
-Moreover, the cohomology of $T$ is an exterior algebra of degree $k_{0}=1$, so Corollary \ref{cor:quotmhs} immediately gives the desired formula.\end{proof} \begin{rem} The above formula coincides with the Poincaré polynomial formula in \cite[Thm.
-1.4]{St}.\footnote{We thank S. Lawton for calling our attention to the recent preprint \cite{St}, where the Poincaré polynomial of analogous spaces for \emph{compact} Lie groups is computed by quite different methods.} Indeed, given the identification of $H^{1}(T,\mathbb{C})$ with with the Lie algebra of $T$, $\mathfrak{t}\cong\mathbb{C}^{n}$:
+Moreover, the cohomology of $T$ is an exterior algebra of degree $k_{0}=1$, so Corollary \ref{cor:quotmhs} immediately gives the desired formula for $T^{r}/W$.
+The Theorem follows from the isomorphism $\mathcal{M}_{r}^{\star}G\cong T^{r}/W$ of Proposition \ref{Prop:irred-comp}. \end{proof} \begin{rem} By Remark \ref{rem:duality}(1), we obtain, in the compactly supported case: